What does “genjitsu” mean in Japanese?

 - nige – 逃げ (にげ) : one conjugation of the verb, “nigeru”, which means ‘to escape’ in Japanese.
 In the example, it has been conjugated for the better connection with its following word.

 This is another typical usage of “genjitsu”.
 In this example, it works together with the case particle, “kara”, to say “from the reality” in Japanese.
-When we want to refer to something real or the state of being real in Japanese, anyway, this noun is a very good option.
+When we want to refer to something real or the state of being real in Japanese, anyway, this noun is always a very good option.

 Summary

-In this blog post, I’ve explained the definition and meanings of “genjitsu” in detail based on its kanji expression.
+In this blog post, I’ve explained the definition and meaning of “genjitsu” in detail based on its kanji expression.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 Hope my explanations are understandable and helpful for Japanese learners.